vercel/modelfusion/docs/guide/util/retry.md

 # Retry Strategies

 AI models are often accessed via APIs, and these APIs can fail for a variety of reasons.
-For example, the API might be temporarily unavailable, or the API provider might have rate limits in place that are exceeded by your application. `ai-utils.js` provides retry strategies that you can configure to handle these situations.
+For example, the API might be temporarily unavailable, or the API provider might have rate limits in place that are exceeded by your application.
+ModelFusion provides retry strategies that you can configure to handle these situations.

 ## Usage